Orthopedics

 Optimizing Fracture Recovery with Realize-365

-How Realize-365 helped detect early complications and streamline recovery for a post-operative tibial fracture patient.
+How Realize-365 helped surface documented findings early and streamline recovery for a post-operative tibial fracture patient.

 Saved 25 mins